 In the following 3U means: we turn three layers (U and the other two layers below it) together in the same direction of U. The idea is same for 3U' or 3R'.

 After we have paired the twe edges together which including the inner edge, we put that on the right side and put the single one on the left.

 We could solve most of the edges using the above formulas.Animation: Combining edges

-Using these formulas we could the edges block by block.
-If you are luck, you could solve all 12 edge blocks.
-But some times, you may encounter a situation where the last edge cannot be solved by the above method.
-It has to deal with on its own.
-Maneuve the cube with the above formula, we can alway make the last unsolved edge block looks like the image below which could be solved using the following formula (r2B2U2) (lU2) (r'U2) (rU2) (F2rF2) (l'B2) r2
+With these formulas, we can combine the edges block by block.
+If you are lucky, you can solve all 12 edge blocks.
+But it may happen that the last edge block cannot be solved with the above method.
+We must deal with it on its own.
+If you manoeuvre the cube with the above formula, the last unsolved edge block can always look like on the picture below which can be solved with the following formula (rU2) x (rU2) (rU2) (r'U2) (lU2) M (r'U2) (rU2) (r'U2) r'

 Now we have the 5x5 cube with solved centers (3x3 blocks) and edges (1x3 blocks).
 We can solve it just like a 3x3 cube.
-Unlike a 4x4 cube, there are no special situations.
 It's done!